DBS checks (previously CRB checks)

 Employers should only arrange a DBS check on a successful job applicant.
 They can withdraw a job offer if the results show anything that would make the applicant unsuitable.

 Fewer than 100 checks a year - use an umbrella body

-You can’t register directly with DBS but you can use an umbrella body.
+Employers in this category can’t register directly with DBS but can use an umbrella body.

 More than 100 checks a year - register with DBS

-To change any of your registration details send a letter on company headed paper to DBS.
-Include your registration number and each countersignatory’s signature.
+To change any of the registration details, send a letter on company letter headed paper to DBS.
+Include the registration number and each countersignatory’s signature.

 Registered organisations must also follow the DBS code of practice.

 DBS no longer automatically sends a copy of the certificate to a registered organisation.
-They’ll have to ask the applicant to see the certificate.
+Employers need to ask the applicant to see the certificate.